-Contact Information: Sheila Trottier, CTE Director strottier@tm.edu 701-477-7879 Office 111I
+Contact Information: Sheila Trottier, CTE Director strottier@tm.edu 701-477-7879 Office 111I prepared them to find employment in various segments of hospitality and tourism, with a particular focus on casino operations.

 The casino management certificate is designed with input from local tribal enterprises and employers that recognizes that tribal communities operating gaming revenues rely on profitable and efficient operations that deliver maximum revenue generation to drive economic development, creation of jobs for tribal members and tribal government funding.